-Many of my followers have probably seen a working dog in their lifetime, but may have not known exactly what their duties were.
-I’m here with my friends at PetFlow to help distinguish the three types of working dogs so you have a better understanding and appreciation for these incredible animals.
+Many of my followers have probably seen a working dog in their lifetime but may have not known exactly what their duties were.
+I’m here with my friends at PetFlow to help distinguish the three types of working dogs so you have a better understanding and appreciation of these incredible animals.

 A service dog is a dog that’s been individually trained to perform tasks for a person with a disability.

 Believe it or not, the only thing that makes a service dog a service dog is their training!
 That’s incredible, isn’t it?

 In the U.S.A. there is no need for a certification, ID or other paperwork when obtaining a service dog.
 In order to qualify for a service dog, you must have a condition that limits you or makes you unable to complete daily life activities.

 Interested in how a service dog may help benefit you?

 I’d suggest that the best person to talk to regarding a service dog would definitely be your doctor.
 Talk with them and see if a service dog would help you in your day-to-day activities.
 Each individual with a disability is going to be different so a service dog will need to be custom trained to their handlers unique needs!

 WHAT CAN A SERVICE DOG DO?